 In 2004, she was acquired by Penn Maritime Incorporated of Stamford, Connecticut.
 Where the tug retained her name.

 In 2012, Penn Maritime Incorporated was acquired by the Kirby Corporation of Channelview, Texas.
 Where the tug retained her name.

 Powered by two, six cylinder, Mak Maschinenbau GMBH 6MU55IAK diesel engines.
 Turning two, cast steel, fixed pitch propellers.
-She is a twin screw tug, rated at 8,000 horsepower.
+She was a twin screw tug, rated at 8,000 horsepower.

-The tug's electrical service is provided by two, 190kW, Marathon generator sets.
+The tug's electrical service was provided by two, 190kW, Marathon generator sets.
 With a third, auxillary 190kW generator set.
-Her capacities are 213,187 gallons of fuel.
+Her capacities were 213,187 gallons of fuel.

 The tug was "married" with the 473.8(ft), by 42(ft), by 84(ft), 190,000(bbls) barge, the Bulkfleet Pennsylvania.
 Which was constructed in 1981, by the General Dynamics Corporation of Quincy, Massachusetts for the Bulkfleet Marine Corporation of Houston, Texas.

 In 2004, the barge was extensively rebuilt.
 The modifications included the addition of a double hull, a redesign of the stern skegs on the barge, to accommodate the Bludworth coupler system pads.
 And, the modification of the tug structure to accommodate the Bludworth sidepad units.
 As well as the barge's movable skegs were replaced with fixed skegs, and a large bar was set into the head of the notch for the Bludworth coupler mounted on the bow of the tug, to clamp on to.
 The completed, double hulled barge, was renamed as the Everglades.

 (Captain John Kauffman, Robert P. Hill)